canvas-medical/documentation/collections/_api/coverageeligibilityrequest.md

             type: date
             required_in: create
             description: >-
-              Creation date, required by the FHIR schema, but unused by Canvas as it will be defaulted to the Canvas ingestion timestamp.<br><br>
+              Creation date, required by the FHIR specification, but unused by Canvas as it will be defaulted to the Canvas ingestion timestamp.<br><br>
               Canvas recommends sending the current datetime in ISO 8601 format.
           - name: insurer
             type: json